Coaching

 MS in Kinesiology

-Over the course of the required 36 semester credit hours, you will take classes in technical and tactical skills as well as team management.
-A thesis is not required in this program.
+Throughout the 36 semester credit hours, you will take classes in technical skills, tactical skills and team management.

-This program is offered completely online so you immediately can apply what you learn in the classroom to your job.
+This program is offered entirely online, so you immediately can learn while you work and immediately apply what you learn in the classroom to your job.

 Careers & Salaries